 Investment Manager Participants: Investment Manager Participants reporting trades on behalf of the funds and client accounts they manage or advise will be charged as a single entity for all trade sides for which they are listed as adviser.
 The underlying funds and client accounts will not be charged a fee.
 The minimum and cap listed herein will be applied at the Asset/Investment Manager/Agent Participant level, inclusive of their own trades or any trades reported by them as an Agent.

-For all transactions reported by a Third Party Reporter, the Third Party Reporter will only be charged a Repository Fee for those transactions it reports on behalf of non-Participants of ICE Trade Vault Europe and will be charged in the following manner:
+For all transactions reported by a Third Party Reporter, the Third Party Reporter will only be charged a Repository Fee for those transactions it reports on behalf of non-Participants of ICE Trade Vault and will be charged in the following manner:

 If the Third Party Reporter is reporting only for one non-Participant, it will be charged the Repository Fee.

-If the Third Party Reporter is reporting for both the non-Participant for whom they are acting as a Third Party Reporter for and their counterparty, it will be charged 1.5x the Repository Fee.

 The minimum and cap listed herein will be applied to each non-participant for which the Third Party Reporter is reporting.

+For all transactions reported by a Third Party Reporter on behalf of a Participant, the Participant will only be charged a Repository Fee for those transactions.

 The minimum monthly invoice per Participant will be $375 across all asset classes.
 In a given month, each Participant shall be invoiced the greater of (i) the total of all Repository Fees incurred by Participant across all asset classes, or (ii) $375.
 The minimum monthly invoice only applies to Participants who have open positions in any asset class in the SDR.

 The maximum monthly invoice (“Cap”) per Participant (other than Trusted Sources) will be $44,500 across all asset classes, including Commodities, Credit, FX, and Interest Rates.
 In a given month, no fee will be due to ICE Trade Vault from a Participant (other than a Trusted Source) above this amount.